The Ramnagar Fort is a fortification in Ramnagar, Varanasi, India. It is located near the Ganges River on its eastern bank,

 The Durga Mandir (Temple) is situated in Ramnagar.
 It is believed that it was built 500 years ago which is under control of royal family of Banaras State currently.
 This temple is devoted to Hindu deity Durga.
 The temple has a large stone built pond with it.
 The Durga Mandir boasts of its fine stone works, which is a fabulous example of north Indian stone work arts.

-Following cost includes Guide fee and boat ride and entrance fee to the fort & museum:
+Following cost includes Guide fee, boat charges, water and rickshaw to the temple.
+Entrance fee to the fort & museum not included :

 Rs.
 2000 per person (1 PAX)

 Rs.
 1500 per person (2-3 PAX)